sylwiavargas/Thrive-CLI/README.md

 ## Getting Started
 Clone this project into your local machine and follow the instructions below.

-Installing
+### Installing
 After cloning the project folder onto your local machine, take the following steps:

-Install the gems required for the guide by running the following command from the project folder.
+- Install the gems required for the guide: `bundle install`

-bundle install
-Create the necessary tables by running migrations.
+- Create the necessary tables by running migrations: `rake db:migrate`

-rake db:migrate
-Seed the database with the information needed to run the app (this may take a while).
+- Seed the database with the information needed to run the app (this may take a while): `rake db:seed` To start, run the following command from you project folder: `ruby bin/run.rb`

-rake db:seed
-To start, run the following command from you project folder.

-Ruby bin/run.rb

 ## Navigation of CLI

-Welcome page (select audio on/off option)
+- Welcome page (select audio on/off option)

-Open Home Page
+- Open Home Page

-Create a user login
+- Create a user login

-Read tips from database and save them with a label and a comment
+- Read tips from database and save them with a label and a comment

-Search Google for more info
+- Search Google for more info

-Take part in various exercises and explore the app
+- Take part in various exercises and explore the app

-Update your tip directory by label
+- Update your tip directory by label

-Delete a tip directory
+- Delete a tip directory

-Exit
+- Exit

-#### Built with
+## Built with

- Meetup API
+- Meetup API
- Quotes REST API
+- Quotes REST API
-'formatador' - styling output information into a neat table 'artii' - creating text banners
+- `formatador` - styling output information into a neat table
+- `artii` - creating text banners
-'Colorize' - enabling text coloring
+- `colorize` - enabling text coloring
-'lolcat' - enabling rainbow text coloring 'sinatra-activerecord'
+- `lolcat` - enabling rainbow text coloring
-'sqlite3'
-'require_all'
-'pry'
-'json'
-'Faker' - autogenerating fake seed data
+- `sinatra-activerecord`
+- `sqlite3`
-'tty-prompt' - enabling beautiful and easy option selection and user input 'nokogiri' - web scraping
+- `tty-prompt` - enabling beautiful and easy option selection and user input
+- `nokogiri` - web scraping
-'rest-client' - API calls
+- `rest-client` - API calls

-#### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-#### Authors
-See the list of contributors who participated in this project.